microsoft/inshellisense/README.md

 is init nu >> $nu.env-path
 ```

+> [!NOTE]
-When updating your shell configuration in the future, make sure the inshellisense plugin is the last command in the file.
+> When updating your shell configuration in the future, make sure the inshellisense plugin is the last command in the file.
+Including commands after it may break the configuration (ex. initializing your shell plugin manager after the inshellisense plugin)

 ### Usage